 Your veterinarian can calculate the right amount of calories you should be feeding your dog at every meal.
 If they feel it is necessary they could also prescribe a low-calorie food diet for your companion.

-Bringing your dog to the vet once or twice a year for routine exams will give your vet the opportunity to examine your dog's weight, overall health and look for early signs of illnesses before they can become worse.
+Bringing your dog to the vet once or twice a year for routine exams will allow your vet to examine your dog's weight, and overall health and look for early signs of illnesses before they can become worse.

 If your pooch is on a weight loss plan, book follow-up appointments with your vet so they can monitor your dog's progress and make any needed dietary adjustments.